Core Objective 7: Artistic Composition, Interpretation & Expression

 - Silver Vein II: Primary Areas of Focused Inquiry

-- Brief Description of Learning Objective: Students will apply techniques of critical analysis to study and interpret works of art, dance, music, and theater in the context of culture, society, and individual identity.
-Students may cast their interpretation in the form of creative expression.
+- Brief Description of Learning Objective: Students will apply techniques of critical analysis to study, interpret, and/or create works of art, dance, music, and theater in the context of culture, society, and individual identity.

 Standards or Requirements for Verification:

 Only Core Fine Arts courses may be verified for CO7.
 These should be lower-division (100-200 level) general education courses, for 3 or more units each.
-Students who take three units of music ensemble courses which include performance may request a substitution.
+Students enrolling in a total of three units of CO7 approved 1-credit practicum courses in Music, Theatre, and/or Dance (which include performance) may request a substitution.

 This objective is satisfied by 3 credits of Core Fine Arts courses approved by the Core Board.
 Where appropriate, majors are encouraged to develop this objective within their courses, and if possible to integrate this objective into the Core Capstone course.

 All courses satisfying the Core Fine Arts requirement must include substantial attention devoted to critical interpretation to satisfy the criteria for CO7.
-While it is invaluable that students gain an understanding in basic fine arts, it is just as crucial that a student's fine arts education include attention to analysis or evaluation based on knowledge of relevant historical, cultural, aesthetic, or theoretical traditions.
-Students may satisfy the requirement either by articulating critical interpretation based on works, performance, or expression of others (past or contemporary), or by crafting an interpretation that demonstrates critical application of technique (i.e., in the form of a student's own work, performance, or expression that demonstrably takes into account a historical, cultural, aesthetic, or theoretical tradition).
+While it is invaluable that students gain an understanding of fundamental visual and performing arts practices, it is crucial that a student's fine arts education include attention to analysis and evaluation based on knowledge of relevant historical, cultural, aesthetic, and/or theoretical visual and performing arts traditions.
+Students may satisfy the requirement either by articulating critical interpretation (based on artworks, performance, or theory and criticism of others,) or by producing an interpretation that demonstrates critical application of technique (i.e., in the form of a student's own artwork, performance, or creative expression that demonstrably takes into account a historical, cultural, aesthetic, or theoretical tradition).

-Courses should include lecture, a writing component, and/or creative activity that results in a display of the student's work, whether through performance or exhibition.
+Courses should include lecture, a writing component, and/or creative activity that results in a display of the student's student's artistic expression, whether through performance or exhibition.
 Courses satisfying CO7 should also develop CO1 and/or CO3.

 Courses satisfying this Core Objective will meet the expectations for the Core Fine Arts requirement and should: